 One of the unanswered questions that I occasionally receive from readers concerns Sevier's descendants -- more specifically his relationship with the indigenous Cherokee population of Tennessee, and rumors of an alleged affair Sevier had with an unknown Cherokee woman.
 Whispers of this rumor can be found on various online publications and genealogy forums, but finding credible primary and secondary published sources to back up those online claims has proved challenging.

 Another name recently surfaced in my email correspondence with Sevier descendants.
 Obedience Hillard Sevier is a name cited on genealogy message boards as someone with a familial connection to Sevier.
 Some allege that Sevier fathered Obedience with a Cherokee mistress, while others state that Obedience was an indentured servant to the Sevier family who took on her master's name.
 Still others claim there was likely no relation to Sevier whatsoever, and the connection is based purely on myth and misinformation.
 The latter claim seems more plausible to me, but after hearing Dr. Inman's lecture, I do wonder...
 Did Sevier engage in his own "diplomatic" relations with the Cherokees in the same ways as his enemy, Joseph Martin?
+It's not an unreasonable question given the long history of this practice on the early frontier, but a lack of definitive historical evidence in this case makes proving the connection difficult, if not impossible.
+It's a question we may never fully answer.

 A thought-provoking question...